-1 What are the outcome measures expected as a result of the method of distribution?
+What are the outcome measures expected as a result of the method of distribution?
 The State will publish an updated listing of current RLF accounts in its final, approved Annual Action Plan.
 Published amounts are estimates as they do not reflect current loan and repayment activity.
 See Attachments.
 Grantees have up to twenty-four (24) months from the start date of the CDBG-CLOSE program as defined by the State to submit an application for funding to DEHCR.
 Project activities must usually be completed within twenty-four (24) months from the date the funding is awarded (RLFs with large balances may be allowed additional time).
 Funds not disbursed within the specified time limit may be recaptured by DEHCR for reallocation to any other eligible CDBG project.
 All grant agreements will incorporate timelines to assure the project is on track to have successful completion within the grant term.
 2 State Program Name: CDBG Emergency Assistance Program Funding Sources: CDBG, CDBG-DR Describe the state program addressed by the Method of Distribution.
 The Emergency Assistance Program (EAP) utilizes CDBG housing funds for communities that have sustained damages to LMI housing as a result of natural or manmade disasters (flooding, tornados, windstorms etc.).
 EAP funds are available on an on-going basis.
 In previous years, CDBG-SF funds were only allowed to be utilized for CDBG-Public Facilities for Economic Development awards.
 Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
 These funds will be spent in a fungible fashion with grant funds.
 This change in methodology is expected to eliminate this source of funding available in subsequent years.

-of the criteria that will be used to ations and the relative of these criteria. mergency Assistance Program (EAP) applications are evaluated for: the severity of impact from the disaster the LMI benefit the financial need of the applicant other contions describing the application big control by the application big control by the application because the application because the application control by th ne EAP program description and application materials are available on the ivision's website.
-Funds are directed specifically to non-entitlement ommunities.
-EAP is in a unique position to address emergency (natural or annuade disasters) housing rehabilitation and business assistance needs in a pordinated and timely response.
-The DECHR is exploring options to get needed assources to the affected households more quickly.
-The seven CDBG housing regions could play a critical role in expediting this process. process for awarding funds to nts and how the state will make a available eneral local government, and rganizations, including and faith-based 'a nts and how the state will make n available eneral local government, and rganizations, including
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+Emergency Assistance Program (EAP) applications are evaluated for: the severity of impact from the disaster the LMI benefit the financial need of the applicant If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) The EAP program description and application materials are available on the Division's website.
+Funds are directed specifically to non-entitlement communities.
+EAP is in a unique position to address emergency (natural or manmade disasters) housing rehabilitation and business assistance needs in a coordinated and timely response.
+The DECHR is exploring options to get needed resources to the affected households more quickly.
+The seven CDBG housing regions could play a critical role in expediting this process.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) n/a